General Dynamics F-16 Fighting Falcon operational history: 2019 Pakistan-India Standoff

 According to Foreign Policy magazine, U.S. officials with direct knowledge of the matter asserted that the US has recently completed a physical count of Pakistan's F-16s and has found none missing.
 Indian newspaper, Hindustan Times, reported that United States Department of Defense spokesman stated that he was "not aware" of any such investigation that was conducted and stated "As a matter of policy, the Department does not publicly comment on details of government-to-government agreements on end-use monitoring of US-origin defense articles".
 However, Washington Post reported that like Pentagon, the State Department has not issued a public statement on the F-16 count.
 However, there have been no counter-leaks contradicting the report published by the Foreign Policy.
 Local people on the ground have also rejected Indian claims of shooting down a PAF F-16.
 On 8 April 2019, the IAF released two radar images of aerial engagement to reassert its claims of downing an F-16.
 However, Pakistani officials rejected the radar images released by India.
 The only confirmed loss from the engagement was the MiG-21.

+Thailand

+2025 Cambodia–Thailand clashes

+On 24 July 2025 at 10:58 (UTC+7.00) six Royal Thai Air Force F-16s bombed Cambodian positions in Chong An Ma, Ubon Ratchathani province with Thailand later claiming that Cambodia's 8th Infantry Division and the 9th Infantry Division command posts were destroyed as a result of the strikes.

+On 25 July 2025 Cambodian Ministry of National Defence claimed that Thai forces, using F-16 jets, dropped bombs four times around Preah Vihear, three times on Wat Keo Sikha Kiriswar and one time in the Takrabei region and shelled a primary school in Oddar Meanchey province.